dart-archive/polymer-dart-patterns/README.md

 Small, useful snippets/samples that show how to do things the Polymer way.

-Port of polymer.js snippets in [https://github.com/PolymerLabs/polymer-snippets](https://github.com/PolymerLabs/polymer-snippets).
+This project has Dart ports of the polymer.js snippets in [https://github.com/PolymerLabs/polymer-snippets](https://github.com/PolymerLabs/polymer-snippets).

 ## Repo structure